CD Review | freezing — Emily D’Angelo

 The disc’s title song by Philip Glass to Suzanne Vega’s text was originally recorded by Linda Ronstadt, who gets a nod from D’Angelo in the interview: “Maybe I shouldn’t touch it because it’s Linda Ronstadt!”.
 But reframed as it is here with a different instrumentation for piano, electric guitar and bass, the Canadian mezzo stamps it with her own personality.

 D’Angelo’s eclectic programming includes newer works by two Canadian composers.
 Indie/country artist and operatic tenor “Adrian Ira” Kramer’s “Quietly Waiting” is a haunting tune with a Chris Isaak vibe.
-Cecilia Livingstone is represented by “Snow” and “Silver,” each betraying an intriguing kinship with the Renaissance music on the disc.
+Cecilia Livingston is represented by “Snow” and “Silver,” each betraying an intriguing kinship with the Renaissance music on the disc.

 DG has chosen to release this as a digital-only download without any accompanying texts or background essays.
 A shame, given the carefully chosen tracklist.
 Nevertheless, highly recommended to listeners craving a creative, modern take on the song recital.